michidk/Spring-System-Integration-Method-Comparison/README.md

 ## Comparison

-To compare the integrators a bit better, I created a [codepen](https://codepen.io/michidk/pen/VymawG) to visualize the performance on a simple function:
+To compare the integrators a bit better, I created a [codepen](https://codepen.io/michidk/pen/VymawG) to visualize the performance on a exponential function:

 ![Comparison](/images/comparison.png)

+The horizontal axis shows the timesteps, the vertical axis the estimated result of the exponential function.
 As you can see, Runge-Kutta integration (RK4) ist the most accurate method.
 This was to be expected since its a fourth-order method, which is the highest order of all tested methods.